-At first I thought that the race would be 400 metres in his category, a distance I thought was quite appropriate for his first time, but once I picked up the numbers I heard the announcement on the loudspeaker that the race was 800 metres long.
-Well, as I had been explaining all week, we had to "run slowly", so it wasn't going to upset our plans much either.
+At first I thought that in his category would run 400 meters, a distance that I thought quite appropriate for his first time.
+But once the bibs were collected I heard how the loudspeaker announced that the race was 800 meters.
+Well, as I had been explaining to him all this week, we had to "run slowly", so it was not going to upset our plans too much.

 We stood at the starting line with the rest of the children, some of them also accompanied by their parents (the youngest) and others, the older ones, 6 or 7 years old, completely alone.
 I could feel Marco nervous, but in spite of that he was very attentive to all the indications they were giving them about which side they had to run on, how far they had to go and where the finish line was.